-He moved to London in 2003 where he was based until 2014.
-Later Maciek lived in Milan, Paris and the South of France.
-He currently shares his time between London, Krakow and Paris.
+He moved to London in 2003, Maciek was also partly based in Milan, Paris and the South of France while keeping his London base.
+He currently shares his time between London and Krakow.
 After arriving in London as a young guitarist he quickly established himself as an up-and-coming artist and toured the UK, USA and Europe with his own projects and as a sideman to other artists.
 He established his project, the Maciek Pysz Trio, in 2008 and recorded his first EP "Discoveries" the same year.
 More touring and collaborations followed including a Quartet version of the project with the addition of accordionist/pianist Maurizio Minardi and bass/harmonica player Patrick Bettison.
 In 2010, he established his trio with drummer Asaf Sirkis and bassist Yuri Goloubev.
 He appeared on TV and performed in the Blue Note Jazz Club in Poznan, Poland in 2011.

 In the spring of 2014, Maciek completed a 15 date tour of the UK with his Trio.
 The tour was funded by the UK's Jazz Services National Touring Support Scheme.
 The tour included a concert at London's Pizza Express Jazz Club which featured a guest appearance by Grammy award-winning, British saxophonist, Tim Garland.